Friday, April 29, 2022

 When you hear of the decade of the 1880s, do you think of the fabled "old west?"

-And now we have a new old west series called "1883."
+And more recently we have a new 'old west'-type series called "1883."

 Well, at the same time all this "old west" was taking place on the American frontier - when the west wasn't so old - those who were living in a certain small Michigan town very well could have visited the store in which you are about to read...for the 1880s is the decade we will visit for today's posting, telling us about a certain restored building standing in a very different location and environment than the western US, though now inside the hallowed walls of Greenfield Village: